Qwinty/anytype-mcp/README.md

    ```

 4. **Obtain an App Key:** Before configuring the server, you need an App Key from Anytype.
 See the "Getting an App Key" section below.
+5. Add the MCP server to your MCP configuration file

 ## Getting an App Key